Natural Yeast Infection Treatment

 our goats eat it and their milk is safe to give a baby.

-I actually am surprised he may be having a bad reaction to it.
+I actually am surprised he may be having an adverse reaction to it.
 I considered it so much safer than taking an antibiotic.

 not want to take it.
 I do not think it is good for the baby and my own